diegohdb/agilizei-desafio-1/README.md

 <h1 align="left">:computer: Agilizei - Desafio 01  </h1>

-Agilizei Desafio 01 Resolution using Cypress
+Agilizei Desafio 01 Solution using Cypress

 ## Introduction
 This project contains the interface test automation of the <a href="http://automationpractice.com/">automation practice website</a>.